Pablo Maffeo: VfB Stuttgart

 On 14 May 2018, Maffeo signed a five-year contract with VfB Stuttgart, with the deal being made effective on 1 July.
-His first appearance in the Bundesliga took place on 26 August, in a 1–0 away loss to 1.
-FSV Mainz 05 where he featured the full 90 minutes.
+His first appearance in the Bundesliga took place on 26 August, in a 1–0 away loss to Mainz 05 where he featured the full 90 minutes.

 Maffeo was loaned back to Girona on 20 June 2019.
-On 8 September 2020, he joined SD Huesca also in a temporary deal but with an option to make the move permanent.
-He scored his first goal in the Spanish top division five days later, in the 1–1 draw at Villarreal CF.
+On 8 September 2020, he joined Huesca also in a temporary deal but with an option to make the move permanent.
+He scored his first goal in the Spanish top division five days later, in the 1–1 draw at Villarreal.

 Mallorca

-On 7 July 2021, Maffeo joined RCD Mallorca on a season-long loan.
+On 7 July 2021, Maffeo joined Mallorca on a season-long loan.
 On 29 June 2022, he agreed to a permanent four-year contract.

+Maffeo played 160 total games during his spell in the Balearic Islands, scoring five times and providing 15 assists.
+He was part of the squad that reached the final of the 2023–24 Copa del Rey, but suffered relegation at the end of the 2025–26 campaign.

+Olympiacos

+On 19 June 2026, Maffeo signed a three-year deal with Olympiacos.
+On 20 August, however, he moved to Valencia on a season-long loan with an option to buy.

 International career

 Maffeo was a youth international for Spain.
 On 10 November 2023, he was called up by Argentina manager Lionel Scaloni for games against Uruguay and Brazil in the 2026 FIFA World Cup qualifiers, being eligible to play for the latter country through his mother.